amardeldev/genai-lp/README.md

 ## 💬 Support

-For support, questions, and collaboration related to the GenAI Launchpad:
+For support, questions, and collaboration related to the GenAI LP:

 1. **Discord Community**: Join our [Discord server](https://discord.gg/H67KUD6vXe) for quick questions, real-time support, and feature discussions.
 This is the fastest way to get help and connect with other users.